-When force is used, the decision to use force and the level of force must be reasonable, necessary, and proportional under the totality of the circumstances.

-1. Factors defining the totality of the circumstances include, but are not limited to the following:
+- 1. When force is used, the decision to use force and the level of force must be reasonable, necessary, and proportional under the totality of the circumstances. - a.
+Factors defining the totality of the circumstances include, but are not limited to the following: - i.
+The severity of the crime(s) at issue; - ii.
+Whether the individual is actively resisting arrest or attempting to evade arrest by flight; - iii.
+Whether the individual poses an immediate threat to the safety of the officer(s) or others.

-- a.
-The severity of the crime(s) at issue; - b.
-Whether the individual is actively resisting arrest or attempting to evade arrest by flight; - c.
-Whether the individual poses an immediate threat to the safety of the officer(s) or others. - 2.
-Other factors may include the following: - a.
-The knowledge or belief the individual is under the influence of alcohol and/or drugs. - b.
-The individual's medical or mental health history or condition is known to the officer at the time. - c.
-The individual's known history to include violent tendencies or previous encounters with law enforcement, which were combative. - d.
+- b.
+Other factors may include the following: - i.
+The knowledge or belief the individual is under the influence of alcohol and/or drugs. - ii.
+The individual's medical or mental health history or condition is known to the officer at the time. - iii.
+The individual's known history to include violent tendencies or previous encounters with law enforcement which were combative. - iv.
 Disparities of force (i.e. differences in factors such as physical size, numbers, gender, age, weapons, injury, special knowledge or skills that place an officer at an advantage (positive disparity) or disadvantage (negative disparity), are part of the "totality of the circumstances" and can have direct implications on the reasonableness of a use of force.
-The existence of a negative disparity for the officer could justify the use of a higher level of force in a given situation whereas a positive disparity for the officer could reduce the level of force deemed reasonable in a given situation. - e.
-The individual's condition if known (e.g., it is apparent to the officer that an individual is in crisis) must be considered in the officer's approach to the situation. (also refer to SOP 2-19 Response to Behavioral Health Issues) - f.
-The opportunities the officer had to give a warning, use verbal de-escalation, use other de-escalation techniques or tactics or to limit the amount of force used. - g.
-Whether the officers made statement(s) or took action(s) that created the need to use force. - 3.
-The dynamics of a use-of-force encounter can change rapidly which may affect the reasonableness of the officers' current actions and require them to quickly escalate or de-escalate the level of force they are using against an individual. - F. Lawful Objectives - 1.
-Officers shall only use force to achieve a lawful objective.
-Officers are authorized to use force: - a.
-To effect a lawful arrest or detention of a person; - b.
-To prevent and/or terminate the commission of a crime; - c.
-To intervene in a suicide or self-inflicted injury;
+The existence of a negative disparity for the officer could justify the use of a higher level of force in a given situation whereas a positive disparity for the officer could reduce the level of force deemed reasonable in a given situation. - v.
+The individual's condition if known (e.g., it is apparent to the officer that an individual is in crisis) must be considered in the officer's approach to the situation. (also refer to SOP 2-19 Response to Behavioral Health Issues) - vi.
+The opportunities the officer had to give a warning, use verbal deescalation, use other de-escalation techniques or tactics or to limit the amount of force used. - vii.
+Whether the officers made statement(s) or took action(s) that created the need to use force. - c.
+The dynamics of a use-of-force encounter can change rapidly which may affect the reasonableness of the officers' current actions and require them to quickly escalate or de-escalate the level of force they are using against an individual.